-Specifies the type of string comparison to use to determine whether the log event matches the value of subject command parameters.
-When the regexp keyword is specified, the string in the subject command is a regular expression string that is matched against the subject string in the log event being filtered.
+Keyword to specify the type of string comparison to use to determine whether the log event matches the value of subject command parameters.
+When the regexp keyword is specified, the string in the subject command is a regular expression string that will be matched against the subject string in the log event being filtered.

-When the regexp keyword is not specified, the subject command string is matched exactly by the event filter.
+When regexp keyword is not specified, the subject command string is matched exactly by the event filter.